Announcement for the next Bernese GNSS Software Introduction Course

 - Visa req. : useful information regarding visa requirements to enter Switzerland.

 This course presupposes a certain level of knowledge in the area of Satellite Geodesy and Least Squares Adjustment.
-To avoid being overwhelmed by the amount of material covered, we recommend the following (minimal) reading list from the software manual:
+To avoid being overwhelmed by the amount of material covered in these five days, we recommend the following (minimal) reading list from the software manual:

 - Fundamental concepts of GNSS - Chapter 2, pp 51